The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 Active case

-People have filed paraquat lawsuits for their Parkinson’s disease and health effects.
+People have filed paraquat lawsuits after suffering health effects from Parkinson’s disease.
 Learn more.

 Paraquat is a toxic chemical used as an herbicide.
 A growing number of scientists have reported finding a link between Paraquat exposure and neurological issues, including Parkinson’s disease.
 Thousands of U.S. citizens have filed paraquat lawsuits against the manufacturers Syngenta and Chevron and some distributors.
 Find out if you are eligible for a paraquat lawsuit, too.

-May 2024: Judge Roberts scheduled four bellwether trial dates in 2025 for paraquat cases pending in the Philadelphia Court of Common Pleas.
+May 2024: Judge Joshua Roberts scheduled four bellwether trial dates in 2025 for paraquat cases pending in the Philadelphia County Court of Common Pleas.
 Motley Rice attorney Fidelma Fitzpatrick serves as co-lead counsel of the Plaintiffs’ Executive Committee for the Philadelphia mass tort.
-Dan Lapinski serves as Plaintiffs’ Liaison Counsel.
+Motley Rice attorney Mike Daly serves as Plaintiffs’ Liaison Counsel.

 Read the full paraquat lawsuit update timeline.